danielmascena/calque/README.md

 ### Nothing new or needed to learned, just some conveniences

-Template tags are simply functions, which allows to create domain-specific languages (DSLs), an important feature of the Template literals additon of ECMAscript 6.
+Template tags are simply functions, which allows to create domain-specific languages (DSLs), an important feature of the Template literals added at the ECMAscript 6 version.

 The motivation for CalqueJS was to provide a light way to use HTML elements inside JavaScript, together with Web Components, allow the componentization of user interfaces--splitting them up into small chunks of related HTML and JavaScript.
 Grammar in CalqueJS is mostly the same as in HTML, but there are subtle differences to watch out for.
 The differences from traditional HTML are listed below: